South, north & west rims

 Sunrise over desert canyon with rock formations viewed through stone arch

-Welcome to Grand Canyon West, home to the Skywalk.
+At the western edge of the Grand Canyon (near Las Vegas and Lake Havasu), Grand Canyon West offers incredible experiences on Hualapai Tribal land.
 Sitting 4,000 feet above the Canyon floor, the glass-bottom Skywalk is truly a modern marvel.
 Hiking is available from Guano Point.
 For overnight accommodations, guests can enjoy the Hualapai Ranch at the Rim or Hualapai Lodge, located on Historic Route 66, just over an hour from the rim.
 For the adventurer, explore Grand Canyon on a one-day Grand Canyon whitewater raft adventure with the Hualapai River Runners.
 All river guides are certified and provide narrations on Hualapai culture and history during your unforgettable journey.

 No items found.